Green-winged teal: Distribution and habitat

 The American green-winged teal breeds from the Aleutian Islands, northern Alaska, Mackenzie River delta, northern Saskatchewan, Manitoba, Ontario, Quebec, and Labrador south to central California, central Nebraska, central Kansas, southern Minnesota, Wisconsin, Ontario, Quebec, Newfoundland, and the Maritime Provinces.
 It winters from southern Alaska and southern British Columbia east to New Brunswick and Nova Scotia and south to Central America.
 It also winters in Hawaii.
-Though less commonly seen, there are a multiple photographic records from countries in northern South America, such as Venezuela, Colombia, and Ecuador.
+Though less commonly seen, there are multiple photographic records from countries in northern South America, such as Venezuela, Colombia, and Ecuador.
+It is also a regular vagrant in western Europe (e.g. several every winter in Great Britain) and Morocco in northwest Africa, and has also occurred more rarely in northeast Asia south to Japan.

 Green-winged teal are abundant in wetlands of the Canadian parkland and northern boreal forest associations.
 They occur more often in mixed-prairie associations than in shortgrass associations.
 They also inhabit arctic tundra and semidesert communities.
 Within the above associations, green-winged teal commonly inhabit wetland communities dominated by bulrushes (Scirpus spp.), cattails (Typha spp.), sedges (Carex spp.), pondweeds (Potamogeton spp.) and other emergent and aquatic vegetation.
 Green-winged teal frequently nest in grasses, sedge meadows, or on dry hillsides having brush or aspen (Populus spp.) cover.
 Near Brooks, Alberta, green-winged teal nests were found most often in beds of rushes (Juncus spp.), and in western Montana most nests were located under greasewood (Sarcobatus spp.).

 Green-winged teal inhabit inland lakes, marshes, ponds, pools, and shallow streams with dense emergent and aquatic vegetation.
 They prefer shallow waters and small ponds and pools during the breeding season.
 They are often found resting on mudbanks or stumps, or perching on low limbs of dead trees.
 These ducks nest in depressions on dry ground located at the base of shrubs, under a log, or in dense grass.
-The nests are usually 2 to 300 ft from water, but they avoid treeless or brushless habitats.
+The nests are usually 1 to 100 m from water, but they avoid treeless or brushless habitats.
 Green-winged teal winter in both freshwater or brackish marshes, ponds, streams, and estuaries.
 As they are smaller birds, they tend to stay in the calmer water.

 In northern areas of the United States, green-winged teal migrating to wintering grounds appear in early September through mid-December.
 They begin migrating into most central regions during September and often remain through December.
 On their more southerly winter areas, they arrive as early as late September, but most do not appear until late November.